History of the 13th Massachusetts Volunteers

 visited with his old comrades of the 13th.
 The 28th had taken

-horrible casualties carefully chronicled by Noyes in letters home.
-He
+horrible casualties which Lt.
+Noyes carefully chronicled in

-remarked that the 13th had suffered scarcely any in the campaign losing
+remarked that the 13th had suffered 'scarcely any' in the campaign,

 that